‘Brace’ yourself—this patient guide is a long one.

 How they work:

 Treatment starts by ordering an at-home impression kit.
-You’ll send in your completed impression to the byte company where one of their licensed dental professionals will review it, create your treatment plan, and send you your aligners.
+Send your completed impression to the byte company.
+A licensed dental professional will review it, create your treatment plan, and send you your aligners.

-The kit includes a whitening treatment, retainer, and a device called HyperByte which is intended to speed up tooth movement.
+The kit has a whitening treatment, retainer, and a device called HyperByte that helps move teeth faster.
 Wear your aligners per the plan you selected and the directions that come with your kit.
-Daytime aligners should be worn for 22 hours per day, and the nighttime ones should be worn for 10 continuous hours overnight.
+You should wear daytime aligners for 22 hours per day and nighttime aligners for 10 continuous hours overnight.

 Average treatment cost: